JuanJFarina/juanjfarina.github.io/content/understanding_rest_apis.md

     <i>(example taken from the 2007's book "RESTful Web Services")</i>
 </p>

-SOAP services also almost always expose a WSDL file (`Werb Service Description Language`), which is an XML vocabulary used to describe SOAP-based web services so a client can know what methods it can call, what arguments those expect, which data types return, etc.
+SOAP services also almost always expose a WSDL file (`Web Service Description Language`), which is an XML vocabulary used to describe SOAP-based web services so a client can know what methods it can call, what arguments those expect, which data types return, etc.

 - **REST-RPC Hybrids**

 These are APIs that had a mixed style of RESTful and traditional RPC.
-The term is not very used nowadays, though it could still be relevant since even though most of the REST style has been adopted as common practice today, most APIs don't exactly match Roy Fielding's original design.
+The term is not very used nowadays, though it could still be relevant since even though much of the REST style has been adopted as common practice today, most APIs don't exactly match Roy Fielding's original design.

 Before diving in today's practices, let's see some common examples for the 2000's: